PrimeDAO/deals-docs/published-md-files/architecture.md

 `Negotiating`

 - Two DAOs (Primary DAO and Partner DAO) are involved
-- Deal clauses can be discussed by the Proposal Lead and the Deal Representatives
+- Deal clauses can be discussed by the Proposal Lead and the Deal representative(s)s
 - Deal can be modified by the Proposal Lead
 - Edits to the deal automatically resets all votes that have been already casted.
 The only edit that won’t reset all votes is the change of a deal from private to public.
-- Voting the deal is possible by the Deal Representatives
+- Voting the deal is possible by the Deal Representative(s)
 - In this phase, voting is in progress (voting rules can be found <a href="/documentation/VoteonaDeal">here</a>).
-When the majority of the Deal Representatives for each DAO have favorably voted for the deals, the deal can go in the Funding phase initiated manually in the UI by the Proposal Lead
+When the majority of the Deal Representative(s) for each DAO have favorably voted for the deals, the deal can go in the Funding phase initiated manually in the UI by the Proposal Lead

 `Funding` (in Progress)

-- Can happen only after the majority of the Deal Representatives for each DAO have voted favorably for the deal
+- Can happen only after the majority of the Deal Representative(s) for each DAO have voted favorably for the deal
 - Can happen only before the end of the specified Funding Period
 - It is initiated only by the Proposal Lead in the UI
 - Depositing and withdrawing of tokens to be swapped can begin
 - Voting and editing the deal is no longer possible
-- The Deal Representatives can deposit from the UI (Note that anyone can technically deposit tokens directly to the contract if they know the address)
+- The Deal Representative(s) can deposit from the UI (Note that anyone can technically deposit tokens directly to the contract if they know the address)
-- If the Funding Period is not expired and the all the funds have been successfully collected, the deal become executable by either the Proposal Lead or any of the Deal Representatives in the UI
+- If the Funding Period is not expired and the all the funds have been successfully collected, the deal become executable by either the Proposal Lead or any of the Deal Representative(s) in the UI

 (Token Swap) `Failed`

 - The deal never became executable or executed.
 - Discussions are no longer possible
-- Deal Representatives can withdraw their funds if they already allocated some in the escrow
+- Deal Representative(s) can withdraw their funds if they already allocated some in the escrow

 It happens when:

-- Voting is completed, the Proposal Lead started the Funding phase, but the Deal Representatives failed to fund the deal in the Funding Period specified by the deal
+- Voting is completed, the Proposal Lead started the Funding phase, but the Deal Representative(s) failed to fund the deal in the Funding Period specified by the deal

 OR

-- Voting is completed and the deal is rejected by the majority of the Deal Representatives for each DAO.
+- Voting is completed and the deal is rejected by the majority of the Deal Representative(s) for each DAO.

 OR

-- Voting is completed, Proposal Lead initiated Funding phase, Deal Representatives fully funded the deal but the Proposal Lead failed to execute the deal within the given time.
+- Voting is completed, Proposal Lead initiated Funding phase, Deal Representative(s) fully funded the deal but the Proposal Lead failed to execute the deal within the given time.

 (Token Swap) `Completed`